Beiersdorf

 Beiersdorf AG is a German multinational company that manufactures personal-care products and pressure-sensitive adhesives headquartered in Hamburg, Germany.
-Its brands include Elastoplast, Eucerin (makers of Aquaphor), Labello, La Prairie, Nivea, Tesa SE (Tesa tape) and Coppertone.
+Its brands include Elastoplast, Eucerin, Aquaphor, Labello, La Prairie, Nivea, Coppertone and Tesa.

 Although its shares are publicly listed, Beiersdorf is controlled by Maxingvest AG (parent company of Tchibo), which directly owns 50.49% of shares.

 Corporate structure and business segments

 Beiersdorf is organized in two separate business segments: consumer business and Tesa.
 The consumer business segment focuses on skin care, while the Tesa business, on self-adhesive products.
-Besides Nivea, Beiersdorf is the owner of other brands like 8x4, Eucerin, Labello, La Prairie, Hansaplast and Florena.
+Besides Nivea, Beiersdorf is the owner of other brands like 8x4, Eucerin, Labello, La Prairie, Hansaplast, Chantecaille, and Florena.

 Divisional organization

 In 1974, the company introduced a divisional organization for cosmed, medical, pharma and Tesa.
 In 1989, the divisional organization was changed into skin care, adhesive products and wound care.
 The product range of Nivea and Tesa was expanded—especially Nivea products - the typical cream, sun creams, anti-age products and baby care.
 In April 2001, the Tesa business segment was founded as an independent unit within Beiersdorf.
 Tesa focuses on developing self-adhesive products.